Namaste Wahala: Plot

-Didi's mother, Shola (Joke Silva), longs for her daughter to return home, but her equally-stubborn husband refuses to appease Didi's ego.
-After Didi's other friend Angie (Anee Icha) reveals her whereabouts, Shola storms into Raj's apartment where a war of words ensues between her and Meera, although both women disapprove of their children cohabiting together.
+Didi's mother Shola longs for her daughter to return home, but her equally stubborn husband refuses to appease Didi's ego.
+After Didi's other friend Angie reveals her whereabouts, Shola storms into Raj's apartment where a war of words ensues between her and Meera, although both women disapprove of their children cohabiting.
 Shola leaves with Didi, but the latter continues to pine for Raj who is still determined to marry his one true love.

-Determined to acquire evidence proving Jane's innocence, Didi returns to the hotel to ask the hotel manager, Tarun (Sailesh Ahuja), for assistance.
+Determined to acquire evidence proving Jane's innocence, Didi returns to the hotel to ask Tarun–the hotel manager and Leila's secret admirer–for his assistance.
 He remains uncooperative at first, but after discovering she is Raj's girlfriend Tarun directs her to the security staff who produce CCTV footage of the attack.
-Realising Jane was telling the truth, Ernest agrees to Didi's demand that Raymond pays an out-of-court settlement, and fires Preemo for perverting the course of justice.
+Realising Jane is telling the truth, Ernest agrees to Didi's demand that Raymond pay an out-of-court settlement and fires Preemo for perverting the course of justice.

 Shola tries to discourage Didi from marrying Raj, claiming her in-laws would never truly accept her until Didi reminds her mother of her own inter-tribal heritage (Ernest and Shola are Igbo and Yoruba respectively), and how they had persevered despite opposition from both their families.
-Meera still has her own reservations, believing Didi would never adjust to Indian culture, but Didi's friend Leila—who is also Raj's cousin—assures her aunt that Nigerian and Indian women are alike in various ways.
+Meera maintains her own reservations, believing Didi would never adjust to Indian culture, but Didi's friend Leila—who is also Raj's cousin—assures her aunt that Nigerian and Indian women are alike in various ways.
 Meera is won over by this revelation, and she and Raj pay a visit to Didi's parents laden with gifts.
-A sullen Ernest still regards Somto as an appropriate son-in-law until Meera argues Ernest's smart and hardworking daughter is capable of securing his legacy, and Ernest finally accepts Raj into the family.
+A sullen Ernest still regards Somto as an appropriate son-in-law until Meera argues that Ernest's smart and hardworking daughter is capable of securing his legacy, and Ernest finally accepts Raj into the family.

-The movie ends with Didi and Raj's Bollywood-themed wedding ceremony held in Nigeria, attended by their families and well-wishers.
-A post-credit scene shows Meera and Ernest arguing over whether Raj's family should pay the bride price or Didi's pay the dowry.
+The movie ends with Didi and Raj's Bollywood-themed wedding ceremony in Nigeria, attended by their families and well-wishers.
+A post-credit scene shows Meera and Ernest arguing over whether Raj's family should pay the bride price or Didi's should pay the dowry.